Business Law & Policy Specialization Requirements

 The foundational courses — Accounting for Lawyers, Financial Analysis, Business Associations and Introduction to Federal Income Taxation — explore the forces underlying the world of business transactions.

-Accounting for Lawyers and Financial Analysis explain the rudiments of the accounting and microeconomic conventions that underlie contemporary analysis of market transactions; knowing the conventions behind the assignment of costs allows students to think themselves into the position of those who engage in business transactions.
+Accounting and Financial Analysis for Lawyers explains the rudiments of the accounting and microeconomic conventions that underlie contemporary analysis of market transactions; knowing the conventions behind the assignment of costs allows students to think themselves into the position of those who engage in business transactions.
 Business Associations explores the basic legal forms for entities engaging in business transactions.
 Federal Income Taxation provides insight into the tax consequences of transactions and the importance of structuring transactions for tax efficiency.

 Beyond these foundational courses, each Specialization offers basic courses for students intending to enter general business practice or other specialty practice areas (Group A courses), as well as courses that provide further depth in a variety of areas (Group B courses).